jnodes/shenbury-ai/resources/shenbury_whitepaper.md

 ## 13. Legal Summary

 $SHBY tokens are non-securitized governance assets and do not convey ownership claims to physical artifacts.
-Token sales are final and governed by the Shenbury DAO LLC operating agreement.
+Tokens are minted and managed by MetaDAO with no presale.
 Authentication outputs are informational and recommended to be validated by institutional partners as part of standard due diligence.

 ---